andreivisan/andreivisan.github.io/_posts/2015-12-18-nodejs-sequelize-postgresql-tutorial.md

 #### Create and read tasks

-First let's create the view where we will add and list the taks.
+First let's create the view where we will add and list the tasks.
 I modified `views/index.ejs` to look like bellow:

 ``` html
 <!DOCTYPE html>